Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 4

 in Bangkok.
 Europeans enter our camp daily now and pay scant attention

-to the Nip authorities here.
+to the Nip authority here.
 Food is improving every meal, and is better than

 anything I have eaten for 3½ years.
 Meat, eggs and fruit are being bought

 I could get.
-Clothes are also being received.
+Clothes also are being issued.
 I have received a towel and I

 am like a child with a new toy.
 Our own bugle calls are being used, and